phylo42/PEWO/README.md

 ## Overview

-PEWO is a worflow designed to evaluate phylogenetic placement algorithms and their software implementation in terms of placement accuracy and associated computational costs.
+PEWO compiles a set of worflows dedicated to the evaluation of phylogenetic placement algorithms and their software implementation.
+It focuses on reporting placement accuracy under different conditions and associated computational costs.

-It is built on *Snakemake* + *Miniconda3* and rely extensively on the *Bioconda* repository, making it portable to most OS supporting Python 3.
-A particular phylogenetic placement software can be tested as long as it is compatible with said OS.
+It is built on *Snakemake* + *Miniconda3* and rely extensively on the *Bioconda* and *Conda-forge* repositories, making it portable to most OS supporting Python 3.
+A specific phylogenetic placement software can be evaluated by PEWO as long as it can be installed on said OS via conda.

-**Main goals of PEWO :**
+**Main purposes of PEWO :**

 1. Evaluate phylogenetic placement accuracy, given a particular reference species tree (and corresponding reference alignment).
-For instance, one can run PEWO on different trees built for different taxonomic marker genes.
+For instance, one can run PEWO on different trees built for different taxonomic marker genes and explore which markers produce better placements.

-2. Given a particular software,/algorithm, empirically explore which parameters produces the most accurate placements and for which computational cost.
-Indeed, depending on the volume of sequence data to place, one may need to find the best balance between placement accuracy and scalability (CPU/RAM requirements).
+2. Given a particular software/algorithm, empirically explore which sets of parameters produces the most accurate placements and for which computational costs.
+This can be particularly useful when huges volume of sequences are to be placed and one may need to consider a balance between accuracy and scalability (CPU/RAM limitations).

-3. For developpers, facilitate the benchmarking and comparison of any novel phylogenetic placement algorithm to existing methods, removing the hassle to implement evaluation protocols used in previous manuscripts.
+3. For developers, provide a basis to standardize phylogenetic placement evaluation and the establishement of benchmarks.
+PEWO aims to remove the hassle of re-implementing evaluation protocols that were described in anterior studies.
 In this regards, any phylogenetic placement developper is welcome to pull request new modules in PEWO repository or contact us for future support of their new productions.

 **Procedures currently implemented in PEWO :**

 * *Node Distance (ND)* :
-This procedure was used in the original papers of the following software:
+This standard procedure was introduced with EPA and reused in PPlacer and RAPPAS original manuscripts.
 The reference tree is pruned randomly.
 For each pruning the pruned leaves are placed and accuracy is evaluated as the number of nodes separating expected and observed placements.

 * *Expected Node Distance (eND)* :
 An improved version of ND, which takes into account placement weights (e.g. Likelihood Weight Ratios, see documentation).